TI-BASIC: Editors and tools

-Programmes on the NSprire series as well as TI 92 plus and Voyage 200 calculators can be transferred and saved in flat clear text (Ansi/Ascii/ISO 8859-*) format and there are several IDEs for TI calculator programming.
+Programs on the TI-89, TI-92, and Nspire series can be transferred and saved in plain text format and there are several IDEs for TI calculator programming.
 A series of TextPad syntax definitions, code snippets, and charts are available for the TI calculators, and the syntax definitions have also been converted to the format used by the Zeus editor.
 The clear text format is also used for the Lua interpreter on the calculator.

-An independent project exists for developing a PC-side interpreter for the TI89-92-Voyage 200 variant of TI Basic that would allow programmes for the calculator to be run directly as well as combined programmes of other languages which call this interpreter.
-The interpreter uses standard input, output, error and specifiable log and configuration files in console mode under Windows, and a second programme to replicate the graphics used on the calculator would be related to it in the same way as the Tk tools which are integrated with Tcl, Perl, Rexx, C and other languages.
-A related project for developing a Tk kind of tool for use by VBScript is the source of this tool.
-A third tool which integrates the PC-side TI Basic with spreadsheet and database programmes via VBA and WSH engines is also envisioned.
-This project also involves a calculator-side Unix-style shell and Rexx and Perl interpreters, a Fortran 77 interpreter, as well as converters to go back and forth amongst the various Casio, HP, Sharp, and Texas Instruments calculator programming languages and to and from those and various scripting languages.
+An independent project exists for developing a PC-side interpreter for the 68k variant of TI-BASIC that would allow programs for the calculator to be run directly as well as combined programs of other languages which call this interpreter.
+The interpreter uses standard input, output, error and specifiable log and configuration files in console mode under Windows, and a second program to replicate the graphics used on the calculator would be related to it in the same way as the Tk tools which are integrated with Tcl, Perl, Rexx, C and other languages.
+A related project for developing Tk-based tools for use by VBScript is the source of this tool.
+A third tool which integrates the PC-side TI Basic with spreadsheet and database programs via Visual Basic for Applications and the Windows Scripting Host is also envisioned.
+This project also involves a calculator-side Unix-style shell, Rexx, Perl, and Fortran 77 interpreters, and utilities for converting between the various Casio, HP, Sharp, and Texas Instruments calculator programming languages as well as various scripting languages.